Work resulting from research done at the Center

 Bender, Courtney.
 Heaven’s Kitchen: Living Religion at God’s Love We Deliver.
 Chicago: University of Chicago Press, 2003.

 Bender, Courtney, Wendy Cadge, et al, eds.
 Religion on the Edge: De-Centering and Re-Centering the Sociology of Religion.
 New York: OUP, 2013.

 Benzoni, Francisco.
 Ecological Ethics and the Human Soul: Aquinas, Whitehead, and the Metaphysics of Value.
 Notre Dame: University of Notre Dame Press, 2007.

-Butler, Anthea D. Women in the Church of God in Christ.
+Butler, Anthea D. Women in the Church of God in Christ: Making a Sanctified World.
 Chapel Hill, N.C.: University of North Carolina Press, 2007.